 Listening and Learning: Changing Mindsets and Emotional Responses to Promote Human Flourishing (video)

-For this installment of our series exploring the distinct challenges and opportunities related to the study of human flourishing, awardees from Templeton World Charity Foundation’s Grand Challenges in Human Flourishing meet for a webinar with Dr. Dawid Potgieter, Director of the foundation’s Programs in Discovery Science.
+For this installment of our series exploring the distinct challenges and opportunities related to the study of human flourishing, awardees from Templeton World Charity Foundation’s Grand Challenges for Human Flourishing meet for a webinar with Dr. Dawid Potgieter, Director of the foundation’s Programs in Discovery Science.
 The focus is on the stories we tell ourselves and others, the importance of listening well, and the role of emotions in promoting societies that flourish.

 This panel features awardees Dr. Brie Linkenhoker, Worldview Studio; Dr. Netta Weinstein, University of Reading and Dr. Guy Itzchakov, University of Haifa; and Dr. Jordan Mansell, University of Western Ontario.